FSF4U | ONLINE COURSE

-Course Title: Grade 12 Core French Online Course
+Course Title: Grade 12 Core French

 Grade 12 French (FSF4U) provides extensive opportunities for students to speak and interact in French independently.
 Students will develop their listening, speaking, reading, and writing skills, apply language learning strategies in a wide variety of real-life situations, and develop their creative and critical thinking skills through responding to and interacting with a variety of oral and written texts.
 They will also enrich their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the FSF4U course profile.

 ||Les ordinateurs et les applications

 The aim of the course is to provide students with the necessary skills in all three strands of the French language.
 Students will develop their ability to read both authentic and abridged texts, write responses of varying lengths and express personal details and opinions orally.
 Students will be required to use proper sentence structure in order to demonstrate understanding of the various concepts and work they have covered throughout the course.
 Students will be exposed to new vocabulary corresponding to the different units, and will have multiple opportunities to listen and speak in French.